 How is the implementation of the Grand Bargain commitments being monitored?

 Grand Bargain Signatories submit an annual self-report that provides data for the Grand Bargain Annual Independent Report.
-The self-report is made public on the Grand Bargain webpage.
-An independent group of consultants is tasked with producing the Annual Independent Report, which is commissioned by the Grand Bargain Facilitation Group.
+The self-reports are made public on the Grand Bargain webpage.
+The Grand Bargain Facilitation Group commissions an independent group of consultants with producing the Annual Independent Report.

 Where do I find out more about the Grand Bargain?